top of page

 Bluetti EB55 powering my van in Scotland

 Bluetti is a California-based company founded by Wonder Law and James Ray in 2019.
 They set out with a vision of creating minimalist portable power stations to ensure that power is there whenever and wherever you need it.
 Bluetti has also tried to stay true to a sustainable future through high-performance, all-in-one energy storage solutions for indoor and outdoor use.
-Bluetti contacted me and asked me to review their EB55 power station and the PV120 solar panel; here are my thoughts.
+Bluetti contacted me and asked me to review their EB55 power station and the PV120 solar panel; here is my Bluetti power station review.

 I love travelling, camping and adventuring in the great outdoors as much as possible.
 However, I also enjoy bringing home comforts with me when I travel (no matter how small), and I need to keep myself safe as I travel solo.
 Therefore, I was immediately intrigued when I got my hands on the Bluetti Portable Power Station.
 The station's portability and the fact that it can keep all of my devices charged off-grid, wherever my travels take me, was a game changer!